Everyday Nourishing Foods

 spinach potato curry in a bowl

 Make this easy potato spinach curry (Aloo palak) in under 30 minutes for your lunch or dinner today.
-This curried potatoes and spinach is a vegan and gluten-free recipe that is healthy and delicious.
+This curried potatoes and spinach is a vegan and gluten-free recipe that is delicious.

 Print Recipe Pin Recipe